Updated 14 September 2020

 What I do know is that I’ve made an informed decision based on my current knowledge.
 I consider that I’ve made fully informed decisions, for the right reasons, for myself and my family in 2017.
 And no-one can ask more than that.

 Let me be clear: a ‘transfer out’ of a DB scheme will not suit everyone.
-At Cockburn Lucas, we regularly say ‘No’ to clients after analysing their situations and objectives.
+At my firm, we regularly say ‘No’ to clients after analysing their situations and objectives.
 But if you have a preserved pension statement filed away in the draw, then dust it off and show it to a qualified financial planner or pension transfer specialist.
 At worst, you’ll have a reassuring confirmation of guaranteed benefits that are worth hanging on to.
 Alternatively, you could be in for a very nice surprise!

 The views expressed in this article do not constitute financial advice.
 Everybody’s circumstances differ and regulated professional advice is required before proceeding with a pension transfer.